Do you ever struggle with low energy?

 - Explain the “low water” energy concept to your family.
 Get out a pitcher and some glasses if necessary, and do a little demo.
 It might sound silly but some of us are visual learners and having an actual visual example can do a lot in the way of understanding.

 - Spend some time engaging in self-care.
-Examples: Light a candle, play some of your favorite music, do a little meditating, spend some time reading a good book, get outside to get some fresh air, call a friend.
+Examples: Light a candle, play some of your favorite music, do a little meditating, spend some time reading a good book, get outside to get some fresh air, or call a friend.
 Engage in anything that requires little energy but that might bring a smile to your face and encouragement to your heart.

 Do you struggle with low energy?